 Located in the National Forest Estate of Ae, south west Scotland, within Dumfries and Galloway, the site lies to the south of the operational Harestanes Windfarm.

-ScottishPower Renewables (SPR) has submitted a S36 Application to the Scottish Governments Energy Consents Unit for an extension to add around 45MW of generating capacity to the existing operational windfarm at Harestanes.
+ScottishPower Renewables (SPR) has submitted a S36 planning application to the Scottish Governments Energy Consents Unit (ECU) for an extension to add around 45MW of generating capacity to the existing operational Harestanes Windfarm.

 The proposed design has been reached following feedback from consultees and communities.
 A comprehensive suite of environmental surveys has also informed the proposed design including local ecology, archaeology, hydrology, ornithology and access.
 Turbine positions and associated infrastructure have evolved through an iterative design process to achieve a final layout sympathetic to environmental constraints and the surrounding landscape.

 Copies of the submitted documentation can be found below in the 'Project Documents' section below.